Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications: Conclusion

 \section{Conclusion}

-In this paper, we proposed \proj, a novel, effective input generation method to trigger deviated behaviors between an original DNN model and its compressed model.
-Specifically, \proj leverages the MH algorithm in the selection of a mutation operator at each iteration to successively mutate a given seed input. \proj incorporates a novel fitness function to determine whether to use a mutated input in the next iteration.
-The results show that \proj outperforms prior work in terms of both effectiveness and efficiency. \proj can achieve 100\% success rate using significantly less amount of time and queries than \df, the state-of-the-art technique.
+We proposed \proj, a novel, effective input generation method to find deviated behaviors between an original DNN model and its compressed model.
+Specifically, \proj leverages the MH algorithm in the selection of a mutation operator at each iteration to successively mutate a given seed input. \proj incorporates a novel fitness function to determine whether to use a mutated input in subsequent iterations.
+The results show that \proj outperforms prior work in terms of both effectiveness and efficiency. \proj constantly achieves 100\% success rate but uses significantly less amount of time and queries than the state of the art.
+We also explored the possibility to repair such deviated behaviors using the triggering inputs found by \proj.
+Our prototype \repair can repair up to \RepairRate deviated behaviors and decrease the effectiveness of \proj on the repaired models.

+\begin{acks} We would like to thank the editor and reviewers of TOSEM for their constructive comments on this study.

+The authors at the Hong Kong University of Science and Technology are supported by National Natural Science Foundation of China (Grant No: 61932021), Hong Kong RGC/GRF (Grant No: 16207120), Hong Kong RGC/RIF (Grant No: R5034-18), Hong Kong ITF (Grant No: MHP/055/19), Hong Kong PhD Fellowship Scheme, HKUST RedBird Academic Excellence Award, and the MSRA Collaborative Research Grant.
+The authors at University of Waterloo are supported by Cisco Research Gift, Natural Sciences and Engineering Research Council of Canada (NSERC) through the Discovery Grant, and CFI-JELF Project \#40736.